monkeytypegame/monkeytype/README.md

 # About

 Monkeytype sssssssssssssssis a minimalistic and customizable [typing test](https://www.monkeytype.com).
-It features many test modes, an account system to save your typing speed history, and user-configurable features such as themes, sounds, a smooth caret, and more.
+It features many test modes, fffffffffffan account system to save your typing speed history, and user-configurable features such as themes, sounds, a smooth caret, and more.
 Monkeytype attempts to emulate a natural typing experience during a typing test by unobtrusively presenting the text prompts and displaying typed characters in place, providing straightforward, real-time feedback on typos, speed, and accuracy.

 # Features